 Dance Research Studio is an independent research centre for innovative dance and performance founded by Jacky Lansley in 2002.
 Situated in Shoreditch in central London, the studio provides an accessible and nuturing laboratory for combined arts research and development.

 DRS emerged from and is part of the new and independent dance sector within the UK.
-Artistic Director Jacky Lansley was a founder of the seminal independent studios X6 Dance Space and Chisenhale Dance Space.
-DRS builds on and continues this legacy of innovation and research.
+Artistic Director Jacky Lansley was a founder of the seminal independent studios X6 Dance Space and Chisenhale Dance Space and DRS builds on and continues this legacy of innovation and research.
 Lansley now balances her time between her own creative practice and supporting intergenerational artists and companies through mentoring, teaching and artistically directing DRS which is forging an identity as one of the leading independent contexts for dance research.

 The Speaking Dancer is a unique and outstanding professional development programme that supports the artist as both performer and choreographic author.
 SDIPT offers students coming from a professional and/or performing arts degree background the opportunity to rethink their relationship to their practice, and develop new processes and skills.
 The programme is structured in four modules over four weekends throughout the year.